Wasserstein barycenters on metric graphs: Introduction

 Uniqueness of the barycenter is false in general.
 A classical example is that of $\mathbb{P}=1/2(\delta_x + \delta_{-x})$ where $x$ and $-x$ are two antipodal points on a unit sphere equipped with its canonical metric $(X,d)=(\mathbb{S}^2, can)$, in that situation any point of the equator relative to $x$ and $-x$ is a barycenter of $\mathbb{P}$.
 Uniqueness of the barycenter holds if the space $(X,d)$ is a metric space of nonpositive curvature thanks to strong convexity properties satisfied by $(x,y) \longmapsto d(x,y)$ \cite{sturm2003probability}.
 For Wasserstein barycenters, while nonnegative curvature bound is preserved from the base space $(X,d)$ to its Wasserstein space $(\was(X),d_W)$, this is \emph{not} the case for nonpositive curvature bound despite some nonpositive curvature like properties that do hold on $(\was(X), d_W)$ when $(X,d)$ is a nonpositively curved metric space \cite{villani2009optimal, bertrand2012geometric}.
 However, another fruitful approach is available: if the probability measure $\mathbb{P}$ gives mass to measures $\mu$ in $\was(X)$ such that for any $\nu \in \was(X)$, the distance $d_W(\mu,\nu)$ is induced by a transport map:

 where $T:X \longrightarrow X$ satisfies $T_{\sharp}\mu= \nu$, then the Wasserstein barycenter of $\mathbb{P}$ is \emph{unique}, see for instance \cite{Santambrogio2015, ma-phd} for a detailed proof.
 The property appearing in \eqref{eq-trans-was} is known to holds whenever the measure $\mu$ is absolutely continuous with respect to a reference measure for metric measure spaces satisfying some regularity properties.
-Originally this was proved by Brenier in the Euclidean space equipped with the Lebesgue measure, then Brenier's result was extended to very general setting, see for instance \cite{mccann2001polar, bertrand2008existence, gigli2016optimal}.
+Originally this was proved by Brenier in the Euclidean space equipped with the Lebesgue measure, then Brenier's result was extended to very general settings, see for instance \cite{mccann2001polar, bertrand2008existence, gigli2016optimal}.
+Besides, Wasserstein space $(\was(X),d_W)$ is known to admit a tangent space $T_{\mu} \was(X)$, which can be described in analytical or geometrical terms, at any absolutely continuous measure $\mu$ when $(X,d)$ is sufficiently regular; this was used at the formal level by Otto \cite{otto2001}, see \cite{ambrosio2008gradient} for a proof in the Euclidean case.
 Consequently, it is natural to seek for conditions under which a Wasserstein barycenter is absolutely continuous with respect to the reference measure, this barycenter is then said to be \emph{regular}.